Indicia-Team/irecord-training/generic-forms/index.rst

 basic attributes which are relevant to most groups.
 We've already briefly used the :doc:`Enter a casual record <enter-casual-record>` form when we :doc:`entered a minimalistic record <../a-simple-record>` earlier.
-In this section we'll take a look at this form in more detail as well as the following forms:
+In this section we'll take a look at this form in more detail as well as additional forms used when inputting multiple records:

-  * :doc:`enter-records-list`
-  * :doc:`enter-records-at-several-places`

 .. toctree::
-  :maxdepth: 2
+  :maxdepth: 1
-  :hidden:

   enter-casual-record
   enter-records-list